 On a side note, since this silk pie is so delicate, every ingredient has to be correct and measured out if you want to ensure success.
 Plus, it can be made 4 hours in advance without watering out to suit your schedule.

-The return of autumn can only mean one thing: it’s time to bake up some good old pumpkin ginger desserts and share them with a crowd.
+The return of autumn only means this dessert: pumpkin ginger desserts.
 Traditional pumpkin pies are loaded with pumpkins, heavy cream, gingers, cornstarch, and a bit of black pepper.

 At its best, the outer edges of the pie have to be firm, while the pumpkin filling is smooth and jiggly in texture.
 An addition of ginger gives this festive treat an extra kick that it needs to balance out the sweetness.